WowWeeLabs/MiP-BLE-Protocol/README.md

 The free MiP BLE protocol lets you send and receive commands to and from your [MiP robot](http://www.meetmip.com).
 You will need to write your own control code in the language of your choice using an appropriate Bluetooth Low Energy library.

-Pre-built SDKs are available for iOS: https://github.com/WowWeeLabs/MiP-iOS-SDK
+Pre-built official SDKs are available for [iOS](https://github.com/WowWeeLabs/MiP-iOS-SDK) and also [PhoneGap](https://github.com/WowWeeLabs/MiP-PhoneGap-SDK).

 For information on WowWee products visit: http://www.wowwee.com/.